-In addition to its Annual Workshop, the ISRF also supports smaller events convened by – or in partnership with – ISRF Fellows and associated.
+In addition to its Annual Workshop, the ISRF also supports smaller events convened by – or in partnership with – ISRF Fellows and associates.

 Part of the Economics &… Workshop Series

-This workshop aims to gather together a broad range of scholars in order to address issues relating to the intersection of economics andsemiotics.
-Our purpose is to open up a new space for reflection on economics and the economy through the use of tools and conceptsdeveloped in semiotics.
-Since Baudrillard, Deleuze and Guattari dealt with the transformation of capitalism, there has been a rekindling ofinterest in the way semiotics relate to economics and, more precisely, in what way economics and semiotics share common concepts or means in order to interpret social and cultural activity.
-This workshop aims to investigate how a dialogue between semiotics andeconomics is capable of throwing new light into a better understanding of today’s fast- changing world.
+This workshop aimed to gather together a broad range of scholars in order to address issues relating to the intersection of economics and semiotics.
+Our purpose was to open up a new space for reflection on economics and the economy through the use of tools and concepts developed in semiotics.
+Lately there has been a rekindling of interest in the way semiotics relate to economics and, more precisely, in discovering the way economics and semiotics share common concepts or means in order to interpret social and cultural activity.
+This workshop aimed to investigate how a dialogue between semiotics and economics is capable of throwing new light into a better understanding of today’s changing world.

 The challenging post-crisis environment of low interest rates and weak growth has encouraged financial actors to make new interventions in time and space in their search for yield.
 In contrast to the ‘secular stagnation’ of the real economy, therefore, the ‘new normal’ for global finance has been one of great change: its reach has spread into new assets, whilst it has become differently entwined in older assets; it has used new mechanisms for extraction through innovative valuation practices; and has reorganised its spatial and relational arrangements in search of new sources of yield.